Mr. Bungle: Post-breakup events (2000–2019)

-Spruance joined Patton and Faith No More onstage for the first time to perform the King for a Day...
-Fool for a Lifetime album in its entirety in Santiago in November 2011.
-Mike Patton sang on the Secret Chiefs 3 song "La Chanson de Jacky" in 2012 giving further speculation by fans on the chance of a reunion.
-Despite this, Trevor Dunn stated in a February 2013 interview with SF Weekly that there will be no Mr. Bungle reunion, saying, "I've heard the faintest murmurings about it, but honestly I don't think anyone is interested.
+Spruance joined Patton and Faith No More onstage for the first time to perform King for a Day...
+Fool for a Lifetime in its entirety in Santiago in November 2011.
+Patton sang on the Secret Chiefs 3 song "La Chanson de Jacky" in 2012, provoking further speculation by fans about a reunion.
+But in a February 2013 interview with SF Weekly, Dunn said there would be no Mr. Bungle reunion: "I've heard the faintest murmurings about it, but honestly I don't think anyone is interested.
 It's nothing personal, either.
 We all feel like that band said what it needed to say.
 It would feel weird and awkward to play that music again.
 It would take a pant-load of money to make it happen, and honestly, I don't want to do it for that reason.
 I would prefer to let go of it, respectfully."
-When asked about Mr. Bungle reuniting in an interview published in February 2014, Patton responded by saying, "Who knows?
-It certainly doesn't seem like it's on the tip of anyone's lips, but I could have said the same thing – and in fact, I did say the same thing – about Faith No More, and that happened.
+When asked about Mr. Bungle reuniting in an interview published in February 2014, Patton responded!
+"Who knows?
+It certainly doesn't seem like it's on the tip of anyone's lips, but I could have said the same thing—and in fact, I did say the same thing—about Faith No More, and that happened.
 And I think it happened for the better."
-Around this time, a book entitled The Faith No More & Mr. Bungle Companion was released, which covered both bands' histories.
+Around this time, the book The Faith No More & Mr. Bungle Companion was released, which covered both bands' histories.